ashmortar/piglatin-translator/README.md

 * _move all consecutive first consonants to end of word and add "ay" (ex: input start output artstay)_

-* _move "u" following a "q" if q is a beginning consonant (ex: input question and squeal output estionquay and ealsquay)_
+* _move "u" following a "q" if q is a beginning consonant (ex: input question output estionquay)_

+*_move "u" following a "q" if "q" is a consective consonant but not the first consonant (ex: input squeal output ealsquay)_

 *_treat y as a consonant at the beginning of a word (ex: input yesterday output esterdayyay_)